willwade/MacroServerMac/README.md

     ./MacroServerMac.py

 It will now listen for any calls in on the MindExpress port.
 Please make sure the sending machine has the correct settings in the firewall configuration.
+For help running the command run..

+    ./MacroServerMac.py --help

+NB: at present it won't allow multiple IP address' despite it saying so!

 Problems/To-Do
 ------------------